valerio-bozzolan/boz-libre-hosting-panel/README.md

 # KISS Libre Hosting Panel

-Welcome in an actively developed keep-it-simple-and-stupid hosting panel designed for GNU/Linux operating systems.
+Welcome in the **Keep It Simple And Stupid Libre Hosting Panel**, designed for GNU/Linux operating systems.
 This software can be useful to serve everyday shared hosting services.

 This panel is designed to **respect the freedom** of its users.
 It works **without proprietary JavaScript**.
 To be honest, without **any line of JavaScript** in any form.